alex/what-happens-when/README.rst

    :backlinks: none
    :local:

+The following sections explain the physical keyboard actions and the OS interrupts.

 The "g" key is pressed
 ----------------------
+When you press the key "g" in the browser, a switch closes and current flows into a small chip in the keyboard.
+A scan code associated to the key is sent to the CPU as a binary number.
+The OS then converts the binary number into ASCII or Unicode character depending on the system's keyboard configuration.
-The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+The operating system then creates an event depending on the resulting character and sends the event to the application that was active when the key was pressed, which is the browser.
+The browser receives the event and displays the character on the screen where the auto-complete functions kick in.
-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
+Depending on your browser's algorithm which depend on complex data structures like the trie or Burkhand-Keller trees and machine learning models such as deep learning predictions on queries are presented to you in the dropdown below the URL bar if you are in private/incognito mode or not.
 Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
+As you are typing "google.com" many blocks of code run and the predictions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.